-Hays Poet Laureate
+Hays Youth Poet Laureate

 Started by a vision to create a central Texan sustainable literary community by promoting literacy in underserved & marginalized communities by directly involving local writers in the publishing process.